sibvic/mq5-templates/README.md

 - My injecting all code into the template using [MQ4Inject](https://github.com/sibvic/MQ4Inject)
 - By coping content of the **snippets** folder into your MQL5\Include folder.

+For the advanced notification (like Telegram) you will need [this dll](https://github.com/sibvic/mt-notifications-lib)

 ## Related projects

 [Lint utility for indicators/strategies](https://github.com/sibvic/fxlint)